cs123-stanford/cs123-stanford-2023/docs/schedule/labs/fall-23/lab-2.rst

 **DELIVERABLE: Submit a video of you moving the robot arm outside of the safety bounds, and the serial monitor output printing an outside bounds message**

-OPTIONAL Step 5.
+Step 5.
 Do the `safety dance <https://www.youtube.com/watch?v=nM4okRvCg2g&ab_channel=MenWithoutHatsVEVO>`_
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 #.
-Make a function to vibrate the motors (high frequency, low amplitude torque command sinusoid)
+Make a function to vibrate the motors (high frequency, low amplitude alternating torque command)
 #.
-If you program a torque sinusoid, a safe range for the amplitude is around 500 - 4000mA.
+If you program an alternating torque, a safe range for the amplitude is around 800 - 3000mA.
 Any lower is barely perceptible.
 #.
 Run the function whenever the robot end effector leaves the safety box.
+A suggested implementation is to alternate the torque current command on each control loop iteration.

+**DELIVERABLE: Submit a video of you moving the robot arm outside of the safety bounds, and the arm's haptic feedback response.**

 [gif of completed project]